-This award is named after the Society’s first female President, Prof. Jinty Nelson
+This award is named after the Society’s first female President, Professor Dame Jinty Nelson

 The Royal Historical Society is pleased to announce (as part of its 150th anniversary celebrations) the inaugural Jinty Nelson Award for Inspirational Teaching and Supervision in History, an opportunity to recognise academic historians in the UK who are making a significant contribution to excellence in undergraduate and/or postgraduate teaching and supervision.
 Named in honour of the Society’s first female President, the prize acknowledges that the continuing strength of history as a discipline depends on the enthusiasm, passion, and creativity of University teachers.
 It will reward outstanding commitment to teaching and/or supervision and in particular those who are inspiring the next generation of historians to excel.

 The prize marks Jinty Nelson’s outstanding contribution to the field in nurturing and training new generations of historians, through her own undergraduate and postgraduate teaching and through her generosity in supporting and mentoring younger scholars.
 Potential applicants may, for example, be individuals or groups of scholars working in collaboration, whose teaching has opened up the use of research materials by undergraduate or postgraduates, or who have fostered new and original approaches to the discipline.
 Their achievements might include inspirational teaching, research mentoring, encouraging new networks and communities of scholars, or the exemplary development of new teaching modules or degrees.

 One award of £1,000 will be made each year in July either to an individual or to a group of historians working in collaboration.
 A short account of the programme of work for which the award was conferred, agreed with the winner, will be posted on a dedicated section of the Society’s website.